DASPELLER4/Tomato-Jones-RePackaged/README.md

 # Installation
 copy the .exe file into the system folder in the Tomato Jones steam directory

+<h2>If using other versions of the game like tomato jones 2 or 3</h2>
+rename the exe to Tomato Jones II.exe or Tomato Jones III.exe

 FINAL STEP, VERY IMPORTANT: enjoy :)